p0pr0ck5/ngx_hello_dolly/README.md

 ##Name

-ngx_hello_dolly - A simple Hello World clone that emulates the Hello Dolly WordPress plugin
+ngx_hello_dolly - A simple Hello World clone that emulates the Hello Dolly WordPress plugin.

 ## Status

-ngx_hello_dolly is stable and tested on Nginx 1.7.8.
+ngx_hello_dolly is stable and tested on Nginx 1.10.2.

 ## Description